Irradiated Dimes - (1950s, 1960s)

 At the time that the dime irradiator was in operation, the Museum was managed by the Oak Ridge Institute for Nuclear Studies (ORINS).
 ORINS is now Oak Ridge Associated Universities (ORAU).

-was performed at ORNL, we do have the following description in what I believe is a 1954 press release from the American Museum of
+The following description is from what I believe was a 1954 press release from the American Museum of Atomic Energy:

 The irradiated dimes were 90% silver and 10% copper.
 The silver consisted of equal amounts of Ag-107 and Ag-109.
 The absorption of the neutrons by the silver converted some of the Ag-107 to Ag-108m (400+ year half-life) and Ag-108 (2.39 min half life).
 Similarly, a few atoms of the Ag-109 were converted to Ag-110m (250 d half-life) and Ag-110 (25 s half-life).
 The bulk of the activity that was produced was due to the Ag-110 and, to a lesser extent, the Ag-108.
 Both of these radionuclides decayed away very quickly, within minutes.
 By the time the visitor was leaving the Museum, there was almost nothing left.
 The only activity that might be detected today would be due to trace quantities of Ag-108m, but it would require long counts and relatively sophisticated equipment.
 I could not detect any in the three coins in the collection.